MarinaMariano/kunitz-hmm-model/README.md

 ## 📊 Results Summary

-The performance of the Hidden Markov Model was evaluated through a comprehensive validation pipeline using two independent test sets (set_1 and set_2) constructed from SwissProt sequences.
-The key steps and metrics include:
+The model’s performance was evaluated on two independent test sets (set_1 and set_2) derived from SwissProt sequences.
+Below is a summary of the key evaluation metrics:
-Threshold Optimization:
+🔍 Threshold Optimization
-A range of E-value cutoffs (from 0.1 to 1e-30) was explored to identify the optimal threshold for classification.
-The best performance, in terms of Matthews Correlation Coefficient (MCC), was achieved at a threshold of 0.01, which was selected as the final decision boundary.
+E-value thresholds from 0.1 to 1e-30 were scanned.
+The optimal threshold selected was 0.01, as it maximized the Matthews Correlation Coefficient (MCC).
-Confusion Matrix Analysis:
+✅ Confusion Matrix Results (at threshold = 0.01)
-At the optimal threshold:
-On set_1:
+Set 1
 True Positives (TP): 194
 False Positives (FP): 0
 False Negatives (FN): 0
 True Negatives (TN): 286,421
 MCC: 1.000
-On set_2:
+Set 2
 TP: 193
 FP: 0
 FN: 1
 TN: 286,421
 MCC: 0.997
-ROC Analysis:
+📈 ROC Curve Analysis
+E-values were transformed to confidence scores as:
+−
+log
+⁡
+10
+(
+E-value
+)
+−log
+10
+​
+ (E-value)
-ROC curves were plotted for both validation sets by transforming E-values into confidence scores (−log₁₀(E)).
-The Area Under the Curve (AUC) reached:
+The Area Under the Curve (AUC) for both sets was:
-AUC = 1.000 for both set_1 and set_2, indicating perfect or near-perfect discrimination between true Kunitz domain sequences and negatives.
+AUC = 1.000, indicating perfect discrimination.
-Robustness and Generalization:
-The model’s performance remained stable across validation sets, showing no overfitting and excellent generalization to unseen data.
-False positives were entirely absent, and false negatives were minimal (1 out of 194), suggesting the HMM is both highly sensitive and specific.
+🧠 Generalization
+Performance remained stable across test sets.
+No overfitting was observed.
+No false positives, and only 1 false negative in total (out of 194 positives).
+The model shows high sensitivity and specificity.
-Visual Evidence:
+📂 Visual Results
-Supporting figures (ROC curves, confusion matrices, structural overlays) are available in the images/ folder and discussed in detail in report.pdf.
+Figures such as ROC curves, confusion matrices, and structural overlays are available in the images/ folder.
+Details and interpretations are also included in the report.pdf.
 ## 📝 How to Use

 All steps and code used to build and evaluate the HMM model are provided in the Jupyter notebook [`kunitz_HMM.ipynb`](./kunitz_HMM.ipynb).